Russian Fort Elizabeth: Significance

 This large stone construction is the most magnificent reminder of the Russians' attempts to gain an influential position in the Hawaiian Islands during the early 19th century.
-Alexander Baranov, governor of the Russian American Company at Sitka, wished to open trade with the Hawaiian Islands to obtain food for the Alaska settlements and sent several vessels for this purpose.
+Alexander Baranov, governor of the Russian-American Company at Sitka, wished to open trade with the Hawaiian Islands to obtain food for the Alaska settlements and sent several vessels for this purpose.
 One of these ships was wrecked at Waimea, Kauaʻi, in 1815; the next year, Baranov sent Georg Anton Schäffer to recover the cargo and, likely, to open a permanent Russian trading post or gain a political foothold.
 Schäffer quickly gained influence over King Kaumualiʻi of Kauaʻi, and in the summer of 1816 persuaded him to sign an agreement giving the Russians special trading and economic privileges on Kauaʻi and Oʻahu.
 In a failed attempt to build a fort at Honolulu, Schäffer went back to Kauaʻi to consolidate his position with Kaumualiʻi.
 His aim was evidently to convince the king to declare his independence of Kamehameha and enter under Russian protection.
 He erected an earthwork at Hanalei and, sometime between April and October 1817, built a strong stone fort at Waimea, over which the Russian flag was flown.

 The Waimea establishment was a huge one.
 The fort was equipped with guns and quarters for troops.
 Schäffer owned a factory or trading house, with gardens and houses for a staff of about 30 families.
 Apparently the fort was not completed by the fall of 1817.
 By that time Schäffer's peremptory conduct had alienated the Hawaiians.
 Acting on Kamehameha's orders, Kaumualiʻi ousted the Russians.

 After Schäffer left the islands, Hawaiian troops occupied the fort in October 1817.
 In 1820, a 21-gun salute was fired when the brig Thaddeus came up with the son of Kaumualiʻi, who had been attending school in the United States.
 The first mission settlement of Protestants on Kauaʻi took place on the riverbank by the fort.
 Around 1853, the fort was abandoned because the Hawaiian garrison was withdrawn.

 Physical structure

-Varying in cross measurement from 300 to 450 feet, the structure is in the form of ‘an irregular octagon’.
-The outer walls are made of piled stone; the walls are from 25 to 45 feet thick and about 20 feet high, and remain in good condition.
+Varying in cross measurement from 300 to 450 ft, the structure is in the form of 'an irregular octagon'.
+The outer walls are made of piled stone; the walls are from 25 to 45 ft thick and about 20 ft high, and remain in good condition.
 The foundations of the magazine, barracks, and other buildings are visible inside the walls.
 The area within and bordering the fort has been extensively cleared for park development.
 The region between the fort and the park was cleared for the park, which probably damaged any historical ruins and archaeological resources.